simulation-tree/worlds/README.md

 anotherWorld.Append(deserializedWorld);
 ```

-### Contributing and Design
+### Contributing and design

-This library implements the "[entity-component-system](https://en.wikipedia.org/wiki/Entity_component_system)" pattern of the "archetype" variety.
+This library implements the "[entity-component-system](https://en.wikipedia.org/wiki/Entity_component_system)" pattern
-Created for building programs of whatever kind, with an open door to the author when targeting efficiency.
+of the "archetype" variety.
+Created for building programs of whatever kind, with an open door to the author
+when targeting runtime efficiency.

 Contributions to this are welcome.